wangyan100/springbootexamples/spring-boot-nginx/spring-boot-nginx.md

 In this example, we show you how to deploy SpringBoot as Service with Nginx Reverse Proxy setting.

-By this approach, you could just run SpringBoot as a stand alone application, and forward http request to it via Nginx.
+By this approach, you could just run SpringBoot as a stand-alone application, and forward http request to it via Nginx.

 We assume you are using Ubutun, with JDK and Nginx installed already.